 Early the next morning we went to the airport and headed home.
 I know this sounds like a whirlwind of a trip, but if you want to see the highlights of Europe & have limited time, it is possible.
 And if you think you can’t keep up the pace, don’t worry!
 We were able to do all of this with 5 children in tow (ages 2, 5, 8, 10 and 13) so you’ll be just fine.

 If nothing else, I hope reading this inspires you to go to that place you’ve always wanted to see.
-Whether it’s a family vacation to Europe, or anywhere else you’e wanted to go, you’ll be glad you did.
-If you have any other questions about the itinerary, leave a comment below and I’ll be sure to answer them!
+Whether it’s a European vacation, or anywhere else you’ve wanted to go, you’ll be glad you did.
+If you need other vacation ideas, here are a few of our favorites: